GeekZoneHQ/web/readme.md

 13. Install Erlang for Windows using an administrative account from this link: https://erlang.org/download/otp_versions_tree.html
 14. Download and run the latest Rabbitmq installer from this page: https://github.com/rabbitmq/rabbitmq-server/releases.
 Rabbitmq service should already be running, otherwise start it from the start menu
 12. Run the celery worker `celery -A web worker --loglevel=info`
-13. Run the local server `python manage.py runserver`.
+13. Open another terminal and run the local server `python manage.py runserver`.
 If you navigate to `http://localhost:8000/memberships/register` in your browser you should now see the app.
 You can press control-c in the terminal to exit the server.

 After you have done the above subsequent setup is a lot simpler.
 ```PS